 December is a month that always delivers; long nights, cold mornings and the occasional day-ruining snowstorm, or as is more likely in Greater Manchester, a new 24hr rainfall record.

-Having said that, it can warm the heart of even the grumpiest blog writer, especially with the legendary Web Apps Christmas Party to look forward to.
-Last Friday at The Saddleworth Hotel, Webbies, partners, ex-Webbies and friends came together for our yearly celebration of 12 months of hard work and, as ever, massive change.
+Having said that, it can warm the heart of even the grumpiest blog writer, especially with the legendary Christmas Party to look forward to.
+Last Friday at The Saddleworth Hotel, staff, partners, ex-employees and friends came together for our yearly celebration of 12 months of hard work and, as ever, massive change.

 The evening came after a long week of preparation – putting up Christmas trees, picking up secret santa gifts, assembling popcorn machines.
 You know, the usual stuff.

-We then held our own ‘academy awards’, the Webbie Awards, followed by the traditional Christmas Quiz.
+We then held our own ‘academy awards’’, followed by the traditional Christmas Quiz.
 Now I’m not known for writing easy quizzes, but I tried to make it fair this year.
 There was something for everyone, including the now customary ‘Webbie Faces’ round.
-The rumours are true, we did in fact Photoshop Jeff’s face on to John McClane – you’ll have to check in with Marketing if you want to take a look! 😉
+The rumours are true, we did in fact Photoshop Jeff’s face on to John McClane:

-As the gorgeous dinner concluded, some guests began to move upstairs for a dance, others sat watching an old feel-good Christmas film being projected on to the back wall.
-A fantastic, well-earned after-party upstairs was the icing on the cake of a memorable night; an unforgettable Webbie Christmas for an unforgettable year.
+As the gorgeous dinner concluded, some guests began to move upstairs for a dance, others sat watching an old feel-good Christmas filmbeing projected on to the back wall.
+A fantastic, well-earned after-party upstairs was the icing on the cake of a memorable night; an unforgettable Christmas for an unforgettable year.

-Special thanks are in order to The Saddleworth Hotel, in particular John; our wonderful photographer Martyn Cartledge, who we highly recommend; the excellent Firwood Church Choir, and every Webbie that helped in the planning.
+Special thanks are in order to The Saddleworth Hotel, in particular John; our wonderful photographer Martyn Cartledge, who we highly recommend; the excellent Firwood Church Choir, and everyone that helped in the planning.